 Getting Started With The Wizard

-Now that your file is organize, you can start the import process.
+Now that your file is organized, you can start the import process.
 We will cover the following in this section:

 Choosing your file